 “I just caught him fucking a girl we both like.”

 “Man, you guys are a trip.
 What’d they say when you caught ‘em?”

 “They don’t know.
 I saw it through her window.”

 “Shut up, you guys.”

 “I’m riding around aimlessly not knowing what to do when I meet you guys.
 It’s also my birthday today.
 I’m sixteen and my dad says I havta get a job.”

 “And then you die.”

-It all seemed laughable.
-I sat there looking at a whole new group of friends and just giggled away.
-Soon they felt restless and started crawling around the new tree.
-I forgot my acrophobia and was soon going limb to limb with them.
-Finally we came back to the ground where I was amazed to find my bike where we had started.
+It all seems laughable.
+I sit there looking at a whole new group of friends and just giggle away.
+Soon they feel restless and start crawling around the new tree.
+I forget my acrophobia and soon go limb to limb with them.
+Finally we come back to the ground where I’m amazed to find my bike where we started.

 “You wanted to be somewhere else?”
 Rob asked.

 I giggle.
 “See ya around guys.”